APSL/django-yubin/README.rst

 django-mailviews from Disqus, allows you to compose e-mails using templates in the same way you compose your html templates, and allows you to preview the e-mails.

-As we use both packages our choice has been  create a new one which could deal with both task: sending and composing e-mails instead of mantaining two diferent branches.
-As you can see it seems django-mailer2 is not accepting patches, so in order to put a new version on pypi a new name was mandatory.

-So django-yubin is born (yubin is postal mail in japanese).
-The name attribution is for @morenosan.

 If you want to run the test you'll need a test smtpd server, you can find one in